ncatlab/nlab-content/pages/5806.md

   E \to E \times X
 $$

-and hence is canoncially given by just a map $E \to X$.
+and hence is canonically given by just a map $E \to X$.

 Then for